 Total cost of the complete firestarter kit, with Hot-Spark, is about $2.75 to $3!
 If you opt to buy a waterproof match container for the cotton balls, that will set you back another $2-$3.
 You’re still looking at a complete firemaking system for about five bucks!

 Carry this combination in all your survival kits.
 When you need to make a fire, pull out a pinch, fluff it out and strike a spark onto the cotton ball with the flint stick.
 If the wood is damp, and the tinder in short supply, use a whole cotton ball.
 My experiments show that a cotton ball gobbed with petroleum jelly will burn for several minutes.

-The cotton balls and petroleum jelly has another use.
+The cotton balls and petroleum jelly have another use.
 On a Boy Scout 50-miler hike a few years back, I started to get a blister on my heel.
-I took out my cotton ball firestarter, and rubbed the hot spot with the petroleum jelly.
+I took out my cotton ball firestarter and rubbed the hot spot with the petroleum jelly.
 No blister formed!

 When it comes to your survival kit, you decide how much you want to invest.
 Personally, I want the best equipment available for me and my family, and the price is not a consideration.
 Our lives are worth that to me.